paucabar/AimSeg/README.md

 2. Select a pre-trained pixel classifier
 3. Go to the <code>Batch Processing</code> applet
 4. Click on <code>Select Raw Data Files...</code>
-5. Load the raw data files
+5. Select and load all the images to predicted
-6. Click on <code>Process all files</code>
+6. Click on <code>Process all files</code>.
+Processing all the files may take some time, depending on factors such as the number of images to be predicted, the size of the images or the number of features that the classifier computes

 ![pc1](https://user-images.githubusercontent.com/39589980/186393550-d30c133c-d275-4104-a467-8bb1d56910f1.png)